isomorphic-software/smartclient-docs/classes/ProcessElement.md

 ### Returns

 `[Boolean](#type-boolean)` — return true if all the work this element needed to perform was completed.
-Return false if additional work is being performed asynchronously, and the process should be paused until an element restarts it.
+Return false if additional work is being performed asynchronously and the process should be paused until element restarts it.

 ---
 ## Method: ProcessElement.isValid